WKAQ-TV: Problems and possible Telemundo integration

-Since the beginning of the Telemundo network, WKAQ had been operated semi-independently from the network since its inception.
+WKAQ had been operated semi-independently from the Telemundo network since its inception.
 This allowed the station to focus on local programming, with network programming used as filler.
 However, declining ratings and local cancellations have led to rumors that WKAQ may become a standard Telemundo station, dropping all local programming except for Telenoticias.
 WKAQ's ratings declined significantly in the early 2000s due to the entrance of Univision into the Puerto Rican market.
 Since then, many local shows produced by WKAQ have been canceled, and the station has laid off staff.
 WKAQ now has very few non-news local programming remaining.
 Recently, the station has become the leading station on the island in terms of viewership against WLII and WAPA, with its telenovela block dominating in the 7 to 10 p.m. time period.
 Additionally, since January 2009, WKAQ has aired Lost on weeknights at 10 p.m. leading that time slot.
 Día a Día has seen an increase in viewership in its 11 a.m. time slot, and a local teen drama Zona Y has been successful in the teen market in Puerto Rico.
 WKAQ regained the rights to the local Miss Universe pageant and began airing a new gossip show called Dando Candela in January 2010.
 The program helped WKAQ compete with WAPA-TV's gossip show SuperXclusivo but was canceled in March 2020 due to production issues brought on by the COVID-19 pandemic.